ARMmbed/mbed-os/events/README.md

 queue.call_every(400, printf, "called every 0.4 seconds\n");
 ```

-The call functions return an id that uniquely represents the event in the
+The call functions return an ID that uniquely represents the event in the
 the event queue.
-This id can be passed to `EventQueue::cancel` to cancel
+You can pass this ID to `EventQueue::cancel` to cancel
 an in-flight event.

 ``` cpp